1jour1vin

 About the wine:

-A beautifully mature wine with fresh, well-balanced fruit.
-The vintage profile is perfectly defined.
-Juicy and full-bodied, the wine is robust with a medium-bodied texture.
+A beautiful maturity with balanced, fresh fruit.
+The vintage’s profile is perfectly defined.
+Lush and full-bodied, the wine is robust with a medium-bodied texture.
 The oak is well integrated.

 About the estate: